mrksbrg/sirensweden.github.io/src/index.md

 ## Signals

-We have since 2003 held annual network meetings aka Signals, were we exchange ideas and discuss any interesting topics related to requirements of software-based systems, including research, teaching and practice of RE.
+We have since 2003 held annual network meetings aka Signals, where we exchange ideas and discuss any interesting topics related to requirements of software-based systems, including research, teaching and practice of RE.
 Signals are typically lunch to lunch at a university somewhere in Sweden.
 Everyone travel on their own budget and we aim at a minimal admin overhead.

 ### Coming Signal